-In Souther California Pizza Co. v.
-Lloyd’s of London, the insured employer owned over 250 Pizza Hut and Wing Street restaurants.
+In Southern California Pizza Co. v.
+Certain Underwriters At Lloyd’s, London, the insured employer owned over 250 Pizza Hut and Wing Street restaurants.
 Employees brought a class action lawsuit against the employer, alleging various state law wage and hour violations, failure to include required information on wage statements, failure to reimburse business-related expenses, and other related claims.
 The employer tendered the lawsuit to its insured, Lloyd’s of London, for defense and indemnification under its EPLI policy.
 Lloyd’s denied coverage asserting that the lawsuit fell within the policy’s exclusion of wage-and-hour claims.
 The employer then sued for breach of contract and violation of the duty of good faith and fair dealing.
 The trial court sustained Lloyd’s demurrer to the complaint, without leave to amend, and the employer appealed.

 The Fourth Circuit Court of Appeal reversed the trial court’s ruling, holding that only some – not all – of the employees’ claims fell within the policy exclusion.
 The Lloyd’s EPLI policy exclusion barred coverage for claims “arising out of, directly or indirectly connected or related to, or in any way alleging violation(s) of any . . . state . . . wage and hour or overtime law(s).”
 Using the ordinary meaning of the words “wage and hour . . . laws,” the Court found that claims for failing to include all required information on wage statements did fall within the meaning of the exclusion because this pertained to payment of wages.